-3) Attach the motor to the front of the electric motor box using four 3mm blind nut, four M3x15mm hex head bolts to secure the motor.
+3) Attach the motor to the front of the electric motor box using four 4mm blind nut, four M4x20mm hex head bolts to secure the motor.
 Please see picture shown.

 4) Locate the plywood battery tray to the fuselage.
+Tighten the screws using machine screws M3x15mm to secure the tray in position.